Detention of vulnerable applicants

 Issues with protection of persons with special needs in detention have been reported by the Guarantor, who has stressed the need for enhanced referral mechanisms and continuous monitoring of health conditions of detained persons, via stipulation of MoU with local sanitary services[16].
 ASGI’s monitoring of CPRs has stressed that in these places, vulnerabilities are often ignored and unaddressed: minors, people with disabilities, victims of abuse, asylum seekers, people accused of serious crimes or socially dangerous people are mixed together, which increases the tensions and risks of crises.[17]

 From a gender perspective, it must be noted that – also due to the temporary closure in 2021 of the women section of Rome’s CPR, which is the only present on the national territory – there has been a sharp decrease in numbers of women detained in CPRs.
-In 2021, as of November, only 5 women (2 Tunisian, 2 Nigerians, and 1 Romanian) were detained in the CPR, only 1 of which was returned (3 were released following non-validation of the detention order by the judge and 1 as applicant for international protection).
-Contrastingly, in 2020, 223 women had been detained in the CPR, representing circa 4% of the total detained persons; the most represented nationalities were China (47 women), Nigeria (33), Morocco (14), Tunisia (13), Ukraine and Georgia (12); 31 were returned, 146 were released due to non-validation of the detention by the judge, 26 were released upon reaching maximum term of detention, 9 were released as applicants for international protection.
-In 2019, 664 women had been detained in the CPR, representing circa 10% of the total detained persons.[18]
+In 2021, only 5 women (2 Tunisian, 2 Nigerians, and 1 Romanian) were detained in the CPR, only 1 of which was returned (3 were released following non-validation of the detention order by the judge and 1 as applicant for international protection).
+Contrastingly, in 2020, 223 women had been detained in the CPR, representing circa 4% of the total detained persons; the most represented nationalities were China (47 women), Nigeria (33), Morocco (14), Tunisia (13), Ukraine and Georgia (12); 31 were returned, 146 were released due to non-validation of the detention by the judge, 26 were released upon reaching maximum term of detention, 9 were released as applicants for international protection.[17]

 The enhanced vulnerability of women in detention and the many criticalities of the women’s section of Rome’s CPR have been repeatedly noted.[19]

-For what concerns hotspots, it can be observed that women are a minority in such centres, representing only 6% of the persons held in hotspots in 2020 (1,641 out of 24,884).
-The most represented nationalities were Tunisia (359), Ivory Coast (346 women), Guinea (235), Nigeria (99) and Somalia (95).
-In 2019, 952 women were held in hotspots, representing 12% of hotspot population[20] The enhanced vulnerability of women in hotspots has been repeatedly noted; in 2021, ASGI has documented a critical situation in Lampedusa’s hotspot.
+For what concerns hotspots, it can be observed that women are a minority in such centres, representing only 8% of the total number of persons held in hotspots in 2021 (3,432 out of 44,242).
+The most represented nationalities were Ivorian (1,256), Guinean and Tunisian (618 each), Nigerian (116) and Eritrean (109).[20]
+In 2020, 1,641 women were held in hotspots, representing 6% of the hotspot population.
+In 2021, ASGI has documented a critical situation in Lampedusa’s hotspot.
 The report found that overcrowding, the condition of promiscuity also for what concerned shared bathrooms, the prevalent presence of male police personnel, the absence of places to conduct interviews in a protected setting, the lack of access to adequate mediation and information and structured mechanisms of identification and referrals, expose women to a high risk of experiencing (in some cases, further) violence.
-As highlighted in the report, these situations also risk significantly undermining the determination of women who intend to seek protection, as they could flee from a gender-based violence experience (as they could be controlled by a trafficking network, experience domestic violence, or suffer abuse) or because, due to the aforementioned conditions, they might experience an accidents, abuse or feel unsafe within the facilities.[21]
+As highlighted in the report, these situations also risk significantly undermining the determination of women who intend to seek protection, as they could flee from a gender-based violence experience (as they could be controlled by a trafficking network, experience domestic violence, or suffer abuse) or because, due to the aforementioned conditions, they might experience an accident, abuse or feel unsafe within the facilities.[21]

 [1] Article 19(4) Reception Decree.